 - 2 cups sour cream

-- 3 tablespoons chopped fresh chives plus extra for garnishing
+- 3 tablespoons chopped fresh chives (plus extra for garnishing)

-- 1 teaspoon white wine vinegar
+- 1 teaspoon apple cider vinegar (or white wine vinegar)

-- 1/2 teaspoon salt
+- ¼ teaspoon Kosher salt (or to taste)

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.

 - Drizzle the olive oil over the cut surface.
-Wrap the head of garlic in foil and roast in a 400-degree oven for 45-60 minutes.
+Wrap each head of garlic in aluminum foil and roast in a 400-degree oven for 40-60 minutes.
 Start checking the garlic for doneness after 40 minutes and continue roasting until soft and golden brown.
 (When squeezed, the cloves should easily come out of the skins.)